zenstackhq/zenstack-docs/docs/the-complete-guide/part2/2-builtin-plugins.md

 ### Maintained Plugins

-Besides core plugins, the ZenStack team also maintains a set of useful but non-essential plugins.
+Besides core plugins, the ZenStack team maintains a set of useful but non-essential plugins.
 They are implemented in separate npm packages under the `@zenstackhq` organization.

 - [@zenstackhq/tanstack-query](/docs/reference/plugins/tanstack-query)

     Generates frontend data query hooks for targeting [Tanstack Query](https://tanstack.com/query).
-You'll learn more about using ZenStack for full-stack development in [Part III](/docs/the-complete-guide/part3/) and [Part IV](/docs/the-complete-guide/part4/) of this guide.
+In [Part III](/docs/the-complete-guide/part3/) and [Part IV](/docs/the-complete-guide/part4/) of this guide, you'll learn more about using ZenStack for full-stack development.

 - [@zenstackhq/swr](/docs/reference/plugins/swr)

     Generates frontend data query hooks for targeting [SWR](https://swr.vercel.app/).
-You'll learn more about using ZenStack for full-stack development in [Part III](/docs/the-complete-guide/part3/) and [Part IV](/docs/the-complete-guide/part4/) of this guide.
+In [Part III](/docs/the-complete-guide/part3/) and [Part IV](/docs/the-complete-guide/part4/) of this guide, you'll learn more about using ZenStack for full-stack development.

 - [@zenstackhq/trpc](/docs/reference/plugins/trpc)